-lesson eight quiz: credit cards
+lesson five quiz: credit cards

-true -fal se ------ ------ ----
+true -false ------ --------

 1. A proprietary credit card is usually accepted by one type of store or company.
 2. The average daily balance method of calculating interest is based on the opening balance of the account for the previous month.
 3. The annual fee for a credit card is set by the government.
 4. APR measures the interest rate charged by a credit card.
 5. If someone uses your lost or stolen credit card, you are liable for no more than \$50. mı ıltiple c hoice 6.
 A credit card issued through a credit union would be an example of a card.
-8. Comparing the APR among several credit cards allows you to obtain the: A. bank B. travel and entertainment A. lowest grace period B. lowest annual fee C. lowest interest rate C. storeD. proprietary D. least expensive method of calculating interest 7 The grace period refers to the time: 9 If a billing error occurs on a credit statement, a consumer has da to notify the creditor.
-A. taken to process a credit card applicationB. for paying an account without an interest charge A. 30 B. 60 C. allowed to notify a creditor of a billing error C. 90 D. 120 case application
+8. Comparing the APR among several credit cards allows you to obtain the: A. bank B. travel and entertainment A. lowest grace periodB. lowest annual feeC. lowest interest rate C. storeD. proprietary D. least expensive method of calculating interest 7.
+The grace period refers to the time: 9 If a billing error occurs on a credit statement, a consumer has days to notify the creditor.
+A. taken to process a credit card application A. 30 B. for paying an account without an interest charge B. 60 C. allowed to notify a creditor of a billing error C. 90 D. 120 case application